Selling Your Stuff.

 If I don’t have enough for an estate sale, what other selling methods can I utilize?

-No matter the reason, if an estate sale is not the best fit, you have many options to choose from!
-Below are a few avenues to try and some information about each one to utilize when selling your own items.
+No matter the reason, if an estate sale is not the best fit, you have many options to choose from.
+Below are a few avenues to try along with some information about each one.
 Of course this is a very brief list of sources but with these in mind, there are unlimited avenues to explore once you’ve dipped your toes in.